Master of Fine Arts in Acting for the Returning Professional

 Candidates for the MFA for the Returning Professional can expect to take courses in Acting, Voice and Speech, Pedagogy, and Movement during their first year of study.
 Courses in Acting Styles, Movement, History and Theory, Directing, and Professional Aspects will be taken during the second year of study.
 Additionally, candidates will take a limited number of electives during Spring semesters and can earn credit for professional internships and/or pedagogical study during Summer terms.

-Each graduate assistant will teach 1 to 2 undergraduate classes per semester.
+Typically the assistantship is fulfilled with teaching assignments.
+Graduate assistants typically teach 1 to 2 undergraduate classes per semester.

 Currently, graduate assistants teach Art of Acting and/or Art of Theatre within the general education curriculum.
 Opportunities to teach and/or develop other courses are sometimes available.

-The program began in 1997.
+The Acting program began in 1997.

-Porthouse Theatre, is Kent state University’s URTA, AEA tier II on-site professional summer theatre company with annual audiences of more than 25,000.
+Porthouse Theatre, is Kent state University’s URTA, AEA tier II on-site professional summer theatre company with annual audiences of more than 20,000.

 MFA for the Returning Professional candidates are encouraged, but not required to audition for Porthouse Theatre’s annual seasons.